Did you know that most people spend more money on alcohol, holidays, clothes and even drugs than they do on their mental health?

 - Work with a professional.

-The sooner that you understand that there are professionals who can help you and that making your personal care a priority is as important as spending money on a weekend out, the closer you are to getting results.
+The sooner that you understand that there are professionals who can help you and that making your personal care a priority is as important as spending money on a weekend out, the closer you are going to get to having results.
 People will often fix their car or home immediately.
 You wouldn’t leave a burst pipe to flood your house for days, you would take immediate action.
 If you cut yourself or got sick you’d probably go to a doctor.
 However, when it comes to your mind, you can very easily hold it in and try to ignore it for years.
 As well as understanding that it’s important to take action, you need to realise that investing in your mental health is a priority.
 I often hear the excuse ‘I can’t afford it’ but so many individuals have had the realisation they have spent more money on alcohol in their lifetime than they have on their mind.
 Just think about that.
 Clothes, holidays, meals out, but nothing on their state of mind.

 A professional can offer assistance immediately.
 Various coaching disciplines from NLP, Hypnotherapy, Mindfulness and IEMT can offer immediate relief to help you release mental and emotional discomfort but also give you coping strategies to deal with any difficult thoughts or emotions.
 If you find that it’s difficult for you to cope, then seek help.
 From my experience I have seen people move from traditional talk therapy over to coaching, as they simply found that they didn’t get the immediate help that they needed.
 Finding a professional to work with can take time and you should encourage yourself to keep going until you find the right person for you.
 It’s the same with a yoga or fitness class.
 People often try a class and then another or find an instructor that they like.
 You wouldn’t give up your whole fitness regime from one experience, so allow yourself time with your mind to find the practice or practitioner that works for you.